Staking smart contract

 Try unstaking again

-Try running the unstake
+Run the unstake

-, to see if it updated our amount properly:
+, to see if it updated our amount properly.

-"number": 500000000000000001
+Result: 500000000000000001

 Unstake with no arguments

-and getAllStakers
+and stakedAddresses

-afterwards to see if the state was cleaned up properly:
+to see if the state was cleaned up properly:

-Writing Rust tests
+Writing tests

 As you might've noticed, it can be quite a chore to keep upgrading the contract after every little change, especially if all we want to do is test a new feature.
-So let's recap what we've done until now:
+So, let's recap what we've done until now:

 - deploy our contract